LuNeder/Samantha/README.md

 ## But what is it?
 Sam can create and manage accounts, for any purpose you'd like.
 An internal blog, a social media website, a file server or whatever you want!

+**THIS README IS STILL WORK IN PROGRESS AND INCLUDES PLANED (AND NOT PLANED) FEATURES, MOST OF THOSE ARE NOT READY YET**

 ## Planed Features include:
 - Fully customizeable:
     - Most of the features below can be disabled or heavily configurated/modified